deviodigital/leafly-reviews-wordpress-plugin/README.md

 # leafly-reviews-wordpress-widget
 Display your dispensaries reviews on your WordPress powered website

-Currently working on adding a cache option for the data, as well as shortcodes to display the reviews on actual pages and not solely widgets.
+Currently working on adding a cache option for the data.

+Shortcode has been added as of 10-9-15.

 Give me some time and I'll also have more details on how to use the plugin added to the readme.